dgoumans/CloudKey-Display-Script/README.md

     * * * * * python3 ~/display.py
     * * * * * /sbin/ck-splash -f display.png

-and now kill the service using the ui
+and now kill the Unifi service that keeps grabbing the UI (this will relaunch on reboot)

     lsof /dev/fb0
     kill <id>

 Now every minute the display should update with the time